Francesco Ruggero

 Francesco Ruggero (22 November 1891 – 9 June 1966) was an Italian long-distance runner.

 Biography

 He competed in the marathon at the 1912 Summer Olympics.
-Francesco Ruggero lined up at the start of the marathon of the 1912 Summer Olympics on behalf of the Italian colony living in New York City, who paid all the expenses, and then left for the Swedish capital from the United States.
+Francesco Ruggero lined up at the start of the marathon of the 1912 Summer Olympics on behalf of the Italian colony living in New York City, who paid all the expenses, and then left for Stockholm from the United States.